jeredw/advent2023/README.md

 I just solved part two by brute force today, but precomputing or caching traces for each widget in each direction might have been a fun way to do it if the problem size had been larger.

+## Day 17

+Another day, another grid.
+This would have been a fun year for APL.

+I thought we might need A* today, but a best-first search was good enough.
+It seems like the Smalltalk convention is for user types to provide a total order `<=` rather than a strict weak order `<` for stuff like sorting and heapifying, which I haven't really seen before.

+I hope we get some emulation type problems this year, I think those would be fun in this language.
+Curious to go poke at the VM more.